kunhaku/gold_transformer/README.md

 python legacy/test_model.py
 ```

-The compatibility wrapper loads the default artifacts and appends a fresh set of predictions to the SQLite database.
+The compatibility wrapper loads the default artifacts, applies the saved scaler metadata, and appends a fresh set of predictions to the SQLite database.

 ## Visualizing results